 We understand that circumstances may arise that require students to withdraw from the EMT training program temporarily.
-This Withdrawal Procedure outlines the steps a student should follow to initiate a withdrawal from the program:
+This Withdrawal Procedure outlines the steps a student should follow to initiate a withdrawal from the program.

-Inform instructor and CEO: To withdraw from the EMT training program, students should promptly notify the CEO and instructor via written notice or a scheduled meeting.
-The notice must specify the expected last date of attendance and be signed and dated by the student.
+Inform instructor and CEO: If a student is considering withdrawal from the EMT training program, the first step is to inform the CEO and the instructor as soon as possible.
+This can be done through written notice or by scheduling a meeting to discuss intentions.
+The notice must include the expected last date of attendance or the date the student was scheduled to attend prior to withdrawal and be signed and dated by the student.